-Example: Bill and four of his classmates had to work together on a science project for school.
-However, problems arose because everyone had their own opinion on how it should be handled.
-There were too many cooks in the kitchen, and so the science project was never finished.
+Example: Bill and his classmates were working together on a school science project.
+However, problems arose because everyone had a strong opinion on how it should be handled.
+As the saying goes, there were too many cooks in the kitchen, so the science project was never finished.

 The Origin Of ‘Too Many Cooks In The Kitchen’

-This phrase may come from eateries like restaurants, as these are obviously common places for numerous cooks to be found all in the same kitchen.
-But what’s the problem with having several chefs in one room?
-Nothing per se, the problem comes when numerous chefs all want to work on the same dish and they all have clashing opinions on how it should be made.
-Here’s an example:
+This phrase may come from eateries like restaurants, as these kinds of places have several cooks working in the same kitchen.
+Is there a problem with having a bunch of chefs in one room?
+Not necessarily.
+However, problems could arise if they all tried working on the same dish.
+Why?
+Because they might have clashing opinions on what ingredients should be used and it should be made.
+Let’s look at a brief example:

-Several cooks want to make a delicious soup, but they cannot all agree on how it should taste.
+Imagine multiple cooks want to make a delicious soup, but they cannot reach an agreement on how it should taste.
 Some of them want to add more spices, others want a thicker broth, and still others want to add ingredients that are not traditional in the type of soup they are making.
-So each chef ends up putting in some ingredients that they think would work well together.
+So each chef ends up putting in ingredients that they think would work well.

 The result?
-The soup tastes terrible!
-Its flavor is all over the place.
-One of the chefs even put in sliced bananas, which was a terrible idea!
-Anyways, do you see how having too many chefs working together negatively affected the soup?
-Indeed, all those differing opinions in the kitchen resulted in a mess.
-That’s why this idiom is applied to other situations where too many people are working on something; the results may be disastrous.
+The soup tastes terrible; its flavor is all over the place!
+Thus, can you see how having too many chefs working together on something can result in a mess?
+Indeed.
+Today, this idiom is applied to other situations where too many people with differing opinions are working together on something; the results could be disastrous.

-Anyways, the alternative form of this expression goes back as far as the early 19th century.
+Anyway, the alternative form of this expression goes back to the early 19th century.
 For example, it’s written in The Tasmanian newspaper, August 1833:

 “It is an old, but very true saying, that ‘too many cooks spoil the broth.’ “